bartengine27/hostr/README.md

 To ensure that consumers trust our client certificates and/or to establish secure communication channels within our infrastructure (network communication within the datacentre), we have several options:

 * **Distribute CA Certificate**: Distribute the CA certificate (which was used to sign the client certificates) to the consumers of the client certificates.
-Consumers can then import the CA certificate into their trust store (e.g., browser's certificate store, operating system's certificate store) as a trusted root CA. This allows the consumers to trust any certificates signed by that CA.
+Consumers can then import the CA certificate into their trust store (e.g., browser's certificate store, operating system's certificate store) as a trusted root CA. This allows the consumers to trust any certificates signed by that CA. :cupid: If you run the Ansible playbooks on Ubuntu, the `caclient` playbook will install the root certificate for you, on Windows, you will have to install the certificate manually (at least, for now).
 * **Certificate Chain**: Along with the client certificate, provide the entire certificate chain up to the root CA certificate.
 This includes the client certificate, any intermediate CA certificates, and the root CA certificate.
 Consumers can then verify the certificate chain, ensuring that each certificate in the chain is signed by the preceding one, up to the trusted root CA certificate. :fire: In this particular implementation, we have no certificate chain.
 * **Publicly Trusted CA**: If you require wider trust, consider obtaining client certificates from a publicly trusted CA (e.g., Let's Encrypt, DigiCert).
 Certificates issued by publicly trusted CAs are automatically trusted by most systems, as they are included in the trust stores of popular browsers and operating systems. :fire: For our public endpoint, we will use Let's Encrypt, internal traffic, however, will be encrypted with the self-generated client certificates.
 * **Custom Trust Store:** Create a custom trust store containing the CA certificate or certificate chain and distribute it to the consumers of the client certificates.
 Applications can then be configured to use this custom trust store to verify the authenticity of client certificates. :fire: Might be used in a future implementation.